eriweng/Memorizing-game/README.md

 # Memorizing-game
-A little game to improve the memory.
+A little game to improve your memory.